Explaining TL-15 and TL-30 Safes Rating: Full Guide

 Alarmed TL Safes: An Extra Layer of Security

 Some TL safes come equipped with alarm systems for added security.
 These alarms can be triggered by unauthorized access attempts, tampering, or even tilting of the safe.
-This feature provides an extra layer of security, alerting you or a security company in real-time if someone tries to compromise the safe.

 Conclusion

-- TL ratings are awarded by Underwriters Laboratories (UL) after rigorous testing, which involves attempting to breach the safe using various tools within a set time-frame.
+1. How are TL ratings determined?
+TL ratings are awarded by Underwriters Laboratories (UL) after rigorous testing, which involves attempting to breach the safe using various tools within a set time-frame.

-- Not necessarily.
+2. Is a TL-30 safe twice as secure as a TL-15 safe?
+Not necessarily.
 While a TL-30 safe offers an additional 15 minutes of break-in resistance, other factors like construction materials and lock types also contribute to the safe’s overall security.

-- Due to their weight and complexity, professional installation is generally recommended for TL-rated safes.
+3. Can I install a TL-rated safe myself?
+Due to their weight and complexity, professional installation is generally recommended for TL-rated safes.

-- Many TL-rated safes come with fire-resistant features, but it’s essential to check the specific fire rating to ensure it meets your needs.
+4. Are TL-rated safes also fire-resistant?
+Many TL-rated safes come with fire-resistant features, but it’s essential to check the specific fire rating to ensure it meets your needs.